z00mm00z/z00mm00z/README.md

 ### Hey, I'm Robert.

-I mostly dabble in Game Development and Hardware Stuff, especially aerospace related.
+I mostly dabble in Game Development and largely aerospace related Hardware Stuff.
 Anything I find cool.
 <br />
 <br />
 More info [will be] on <a href="https://z00mm00z.github.io">my website</a> [at some point].